mdolab/pygeo/paper/paper.md

 Dependent, "children" FFD blocks can be embedded in the main, "parent" FFD object to enable more detailed local modifications of a sub-set of the reference surface points.
 The user can define local and global variables on both objects independently. pyGeo will first propagate the parent node deformations to both the surface and the children control points, then finally propagate the deformations of the children control points to their embedded point subset. <!--MM: I would like to double check this sentence with Anil-->
-One of the advantages of using this approach is that every FFD block has its own independent reference axis to be used for global design variables such as rotations and scaling
+One of the advantages of using this approach is that every FFD block has its own independent reference axis to be used for global design variables such as rotations and scaling.
 This facilitates, for example, the definition of independent leading and trailing edge wing deformations [@Mangano2021a], wind turbine blade parametrization [@Mangano2022a],[@Madsen2019a], and hydrofoil design [@Liao2021a].
-Figure \autoref{fig:ffd_child} from the latter paper shows a case where the parent FFD is used for scaling the chord of an hydrofoil using a reference axis at the leading-edge, while twist and sweep local variables are defined on the children FFDs with a quarter-chord reference axis.
+Figure \autoref{fig:ffd_child} from the latter paper shows a case where the parent FFD is used for scaling the chord of a hydrofoil using a reference axis at the leading-edge, while twist and sweep local variables are defined on the children FFDs with a quarter-chord reference axis.

 ![Example of parametrization through parent-children FFD blocks [@Liao2021a] \label{fig:ffd_child}](Liao2021a_children.png)